> homepage

 Venue

-Participants should present themselves in Bologna on the 11November 2011 at 10 a.m. at R. Accademia Filarmonica, Via Guerrazzi 13 – Bologna, with an identification document.
-At this time, candidates will present five copies of the detailed programme of their performances of each round and five copies of the pieces chosen for each round bound in five separate booklets (for distribution amongst the members of the Jury).
+Participants should present themselves in Bologna on October 29 -2021 at 10 a.m. at R. Accademia Filarmonica, Via Guerrazzi 13 – Bologna, Italy, with an identification document.
+At this time, candidates must present five copies of the detailed programme of their performances of each round and five copies of the pieces of the candidate's own choice, bound in five separate booklets (for distribution to the members of the Jury).

 The order of playing will be decided by drawing lots at the opening of the competition.